 Getting certified as a yoga teacher online, hmmm kinda piques one’s interest, especially when we’ve already got so much going on in our daily lives!
 But it does beg the question – surely there must be some pros and cons of doing a yoga teacher training online?

-Here’s a concise list of pros and cons to help you decide whether online or in-person yoga teacher training is best for you!
+Here’s a concise list of pros and cons to help you decide whether online or in-person yoga teacher training in Bali is best for you!

 Online Yoga Teacher Training: Pros.